lucmichalski/openwfh-docker-compose/docker-compose/wikijs/README.md

-# OpenWFH - Codeserver
+# OpenWFH - Wiki.js
-CodeServer container based on the latest release from the official [CodeServer LinuxServer Image](https://hub.docker.com/r/linuxserver/code-server).
+Wiki.js container based on the latest release from the official [Wiki.js LinuxServer Image](https://hub.docker.com/r/linuxserver/wikijs).

 # Software Overview
-[Code-server](https://coder.com) is VS Code running on a remote server, accessible through the browser.
+[Wiki.js](https://wiki.js.org) A modern, lightweight and powerful wiki app built on NodeJS.

 # Deployment Instructions
 ## Prerequisite
 For local develpment:
 - Docker / Docker Desktop (prefferably latest version 19.03)

-## Environmental Variables
+## Environmental Variables & Parameters
 - `HOSTNAME` Hostname / Domain URL
 - `RESOLVER` Resolver label for traefik
 - `SERVER_PORT` Web port
 - `PUID` For UserID - see explanation below
 - `PGID` For GroupID - see explanation below
 - `TZ` Specify a timezone
-- `PASSWORD` Optional web gui password, if not provided, there will be no auth.
+- `/config` Where Wiki.js config is stored.
-- `SUDO_PASSWORD` If this optional variable is set, user will have sudo access in the code-server terminal with the specified password.
+- `/data` Where Wiki.js data is stored.

 ### User / Group Identifiers
 When using volumes (`-v` flags) permissions issues can arise between the host OS and the container, we avoid this issue by allowing you to specify the user `PUID` and group `PGID`.